olli1337/DotNetApp/README.md

 The application is separated into five different subprojects.
 This is done to better endorse the Clean Architecture approach.

 ### Client-App
-* Client-App project represents the user interface layer _(CA, Frameworks & Drivers)._
+* Client-App project represents the user interface layer.
   * Utilizes API endpoints to consume business logic.

 ### API
-* API project represents the controller layer _(CA, Interface Adapter)._
+* API project represents the controller layer.
   * Has dependency on the Application layer.
   * Serves business logic to clients.

 ### Application
-* Application project represents the business logic layer _(CA, Application Business Rules)._
+* Application project represents the business logic & use cases layer.
   * Has dependency on the Domain layer.
   * Has dependency on the Persistence layer.
   * Responsible for executing business logic.